Why learn to meditate?

 Using sacred sounds, words or scripture as a focus for meditation, used in many different spiritual traditions.

-I am a qualified & registered meditation teacher with a diploma from the British School of Meditation, which offers a uniquely broad and non-affiliated approach, meaning that I can help you choose and adapt your practice according to need and preference.
+I am a qualified and accredited meditation teacher with a diploma from the British School of Meditation, which offers a uniquely broad and non-affiliated approach, meaning that I can help you choose and adapt your practice according to need and preference.

 As well as teaching meditation, I am a writer with over 10 years’ experience freelancing in the creative industries.
 I write all my own meditation scripts and devise unusual and engaging meditations using my love of nature and spiritual ideas from across cultures to reconnect my students with their true selves in a safe and enjoyable way.

 Classes, courses & workshops

 A 5-week introduction to meditation using a variety of techniques based in different traditions.
 Each class will start with breathing meditation where we look at focused attention and mindfulness through breath, moving on to other aids to focus and finishing with a longer guided practice such as a visualisation, body scan, emotion cultivation or deep relaxation.